Unsteadyme/MBA-BDM/Sql_problem.READ.md

 ![image](https://github.com/Unsteadyme/MBA-BDM/assets/125996860/c0ec2f5a-258e-4a72-9da2-3d31587e3bd2)

+##7)
-7)We need to determine the number of guests on each floor in the hotel managed by the hotel management team.
+We need to determine the number of guests on each floor in the hotel managed by the hotel management team.
 By obtaining this information, we aim to analyze the distribution of guests across different floors and understand the occupancy patterns within the hotel.

+##CODE
 SELECT
   Room.Floor_no,
   COUNT(Room.guest_id) AS guest_count